trevoralexanderrobey/obsidian-auto-wiki-summarize/README.md

 1) Enable community plugins in Obsidian.
 2) Install/enable “Contextual Wiki Definitions”.
 3) Open Settings → Contextual Wiki Definitions → paste your Copilot believer/plus license key.
+   - The license key field is masked by default (password type) for security.
+   - Use the "Reveal" button to temporarily show the key if needed.

 ## Usage
 - Type a wiki link like `[[Your Term]]` in a note, then click it.